 What does the mattress do to keep you cool?

 Saatva Classic: Breathable organic cotton and Certi-PUR-US®-certified foam

-The bottom line: Hybrid mattresses naturally sleep cool because innersprings allow for easy air flow.
+The bottom line: Hybrid mattresses naturally sleep cool because the coils allow for easy airflow.
 Additionally, the Saatva Classic features breathable organic cotton in its cover and cooler-sleeping eco-friendly foam with a more open-celled structure than traditional foam.
-Casper describes its foam as breathable.

 You’re going to be spending a lot of time—and money—on your mattress, so you want one that’s built to last.
 Beyond mere comfort, you’ll need to consider the factors that affect mattress quality and longevity, such as coil thickness, edge support, and eco-friendly materials.

 What is the coil gauge?

 Saatva Classic: 13 gauge in the support layer of coils, 14.5 gauge in the top layer of coils

 Casper Nova Hybrid: The company doesn’t disclose coil gauge.

 The bottom line: Coils come in different thicknesses, known as gauge.
 The higher the gauge number, the thinner and more flexible the coil.
 The lower the number, the thicker and more supportive.
 A premium mattress should have a coil gauge between 12 and 15.
 Saatva’s base layer of coils is made of thicker tempered steel for durability; the individually wrapped comfort coils are thinner and more flexible so they can respond and contour.

 Casper doesn’t disclose the coil gauge of its hybrid mattress, which like Casper all-foam mattresses is designed to be compressed, folded, and rolled to fit into a shipping box.
 For coils to provide optimal spinal support, they need to be strong and durable—but we believe that strong, durable coils can’t be easily compressed.